Dylan Thomas: Third tour 21 April to 3 June 1953

-The final tour: death in New York
+Final tour and death in New York

 Thomas left Laugharne on 9 October 1953 on the first leg of his fourth trip to America.
 He called on his mother, Florence, to say goodbye: "He always felt that he had to get out from this country because of his chest being so bad."
 Thomas had suffered from chest problems for most of his life, though they began in earnest soon after he moved in May 1949 to the Boat House at Laugharne – the "bronchial heronry", as he called it.
 Within weeks of moving in, he visited a local doctor, who prescribed medicine for both his chest and throat.

 While waiting in London before his flight, Thomas stayed with the comedian Harry Locke and worked on Under Milk Wood.
 Locke noted that Thomas was having trouble with his chest, "terrible" coughing fits that made him go purple in the face.
 He was also using an inhaler to help his breathing.
 There were reports, too, that Thomas was also having blackouts.
 His visit to the BBC producer Philip Burton, a few days before he left for New York, was interrupted by a blackout.
 On his last night in London, he had another in the company of his fellow poet Louis MacNeice.

 Thomas arrived in New York on 20 October 1953 to undertake further performances of Under Milk Wood, organised by John Brinnin, his American agent and Director of the Poetry Centre.
 Brinnin did not travel to New York but remained in Boston to write.
 He handed responsibility to his assistant, Liz Reitell.
 She met Thomas at Idlewild Airport and was shocked at his appearance.
 He looked pale, delicate and shaky, not his usual robust self: "He was very ill when he got here."
 After being taken by Reitell to check in at the Chelsea Hotel, Thomas took the first rehearsal of Under Milk Wood.
 They then went to the White Horse Tavern in Greenwich Village, before returning to the Chelsea Hotel.

 The next day, Reitell invited him to her apartment, but he declined.
 They went sightseeing, but Thomas felt unwell and retired to his bed for the rest of the afternoon.
 Reitell gave him half a grain (32.4 milligrams) of phenobarbitone to help him sleep and spent the night at the hotel with him.
 Two days later, on 23 October, at the third rehearsal, Thomas said he was too ill to take part, but he struggled on, shivering and burning with fever, before collapsing on the stage.